 For a fun and educational family activity, try sitting around the table with plates filled with beautiful vegetables, fruits and meats and thread some skewers together while you talk about your day.

-Getting back to our shish kabobs, these are a perfect time-saving, make-ahead meal.
+These sweet and sour meatball skewers are a perfect time-saving, make-ahead meal.
 You can make the sauce and thread the skewers well in advance and then keep both covered and refrigerated until ready to use.

 Let’s get started!